 -

-Cook for 3 more minutes, then stir in the coconut cream and the mustard (if using).
+Cook for 3 more minutes, then stir in the coconut cream (or heavy cream) and the mustard (if using).
 Cook and stir another minute, then stir in the capers.
 Add the chicken back to the skillet, lower the heat to a simmer and simmer another minute.
 Serve over sautéed cauliflower rice or veggie noodles.
 Enjoy!

 Recipe Video